felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ### Synonyms

 **Avoid** using synonyms.
-If you can’t escape it, use **three at most**.
+If you cannot escape it, use **three at most**.
 Your text is not literary, and a lot of synonyms may sound repetitive to the reader, increasing the odds of low engagement levels.

 ### User Actions